greggman/webgl-memory/README.md

 # WebGL-Memory

-This a WebGL-Memory tracker.
+This is a WebGL-Memory tracker.
 You add the script to your page before you initialize WebGL and then for a given context you can ask how much WebGL memory you're using.